surajsahubigdata/Text-Summarization/README.md

 🛠 Features

-Summarizes content from YouTube videos or web pages.
+1.Summarizes content from YouTube videos or web pages.
-Uses Groq's Gemma-7b-It language model API for generating summaries.
+2.Uses Groq's Gemma-7b-It language model API for generating summaries.
-Validates the input URL before processing.
+3.Validates the input URL before processing.
-Streamlit-based UI for ease of use.
+4.Streamlit-based UI for ease of use.

 🧰 Technologies Used

-LangChain: Framework for building applications with LLMs.
+1.LangChain: Framework for building applications with LLMs.
-Groq LLM: Chat-based LLM for generating summaries.
+2.Groq LLM: Chat-based LLM for generating summaries.
-Streamlit: Web app framework for the user interface.
+3.Streamlit: Web app framework for the user interface.
-Python Validators: For URL validation.
+4.Python Validators: For URL validation.
-YoutubeLoader & UnstructuredURLLoader: For loading content from YouTube videos or websites.
+5.YoutubeLoader & UnstructuredURLLoader: For loading content from YouTube videos or websites.

 📑 How It Works

-The user provides a Groq API key and enters a valid YouTube or website URL.
+1.The user provides a Groq API key and enters a valid YouTube or website URL.
-The URL is validated, and the corresponding content is fetched using either YoutubeLoader or UnstructuredURLLoader.
+2.The URL is validated, and the corresponding content is fetched using either YoutubeLoader or UnstructuredURLLoader.
-The content is then summarized using a pre-defined prompt template via LangChain's summarization chain.
+3.The content is then summarized using a pre-defined prompt template via LangChain's summarization chain.
-The result is displayed in the app.
+4.The result is displayed in the app.

 🔧 Setup and Installation

-To run this project locally, follow these steps:
+1.To run this project locally, follow these steps:
-Clone the repository
+2.Clone the repository
-Create a virtual environment
+3.Create a virtual environment
-Install the required dependencies
+4.Install the required dependencies
-Run the app
+5.Run the app

 🚀 Usage

-Open the app in your browser (http://localhost:XXXX).
+1.Open the app in your browser (http://localhost:XXXX).
-Enter your Groq API Key in the sidebar.
+2.Enter your Groq API Key in the sidebar.
-Input a YouTube URL or a website URL to summarize.
+3.Input a YouTube URL or a website URL to summarize.
-Click on Summarize the Content to get the summary.
+4.Click on Summarize the Content to get the summary.

 File Structure: